Biden had cancerous skin lesion removed last month, doctor says

 "A number of effective treatments can usually be performed on an outpatient basis, using a local anesthetic with minimal pain," the foundation's website states.
 "Afterwards, most wounds can heal naturally, leaving minimal scarring."

-Without prompt treatment, the tumor can grow, becoming more dangerous and require more extensive treatment.
+Without prompt treatment, the tumor can grow, becoming more dangerous and requiring more extensive treatment.

 Mr. Biden spent about three hours at Walter Reed for his routine physical last month, when the lesion was removed.
 O'Connor said then that the 80-year-old president remains "fit for duty" and "fully executes all of his responsibilities without any exemptions or accommodations."